haltu/muuri/README.md

 ### itemPositioningClass &nbsp;

-This classname will be added to the item element for the duration of positioning.
+This class name will be added to the item element for the duration of positioning.

 * Default value: `'muuri-item-positioning'`.
 * Accepted types: string.